-A significant number of PC users who had to deal with variety of issues while opening or using Windows 10 apps had been requesting to Microsoft provide an option to reset Windows 10 apps so that most of the issues can be addressed by resetting apps without having to reinstall.
+A significant number of PC users who had to deal with a variety of issues while opening or using Windows 10 apps had been requesting Microsoft provide an option to reset Windows 10 apps so that most of the problems can be addressed by resetting apps without having to reinstall.

-In Windows 10 Anniversary build (the stable build is coming on August 2, 2016) you can reset an app if it’s opening or working properly.
+In the Windows 10 Anniversary Update and later version of Windows 10, you can reset an app if it’s opening or working correctly.
 And the best part is that you don’t need to use PowerShell or Command Prompt to reset apps.
 The reset job can be done from the Settings app.

 Built-in apps that you can reset in Windows 10

 Yes, you can reset most of the apps that ship with Windows 10.
 Following are the apps that you can reset: